dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/redshift/Setting-up-Redshift.md

 Note that now you've created your different users, we recommend that you no longer use the credentials you created when you created the Redshift cluster originally.

 <a name="etl" />
-## 7. Generating Redshift-format data from Snowplow
+## 7. Generating Redshift-format data from DreamFactory

 Assuming you are working through the setup guide sequentially, you will have already  ([setup EmrEtlRunner] [emr-etl-runner]).
-You should therefore have Snowplow events in S3, ready for uploading into Redshift.
+You should therefore have DreamFactory events in S3, ready for uploading into Redshift.

 If you have not already [setup EmrEtlRunner] [emr-etl-runner], then please do so now, before proceeding onto the [next stage](#load).

 <a name="search_path" />
 ## 8. Update the search path for your Redshift cluster

 The `search path` specifies where Redshift should look to locate tables and views that are specified in queries submitted to it.
-This is important, because the Snowplow events table is located in the "atomic" schema, whilst different recipe views are located in their own schemas (e.g. "customer_recipes" and "catalog_recipes").
+This is important, because the DreamFactory events table is located in the "atomic" schema, whilst different recipe views are located in their own schemas (e.g. "customer_recipes" and "catalog_recipes").
 By adding these schemas to the Redshift search path, it means that when you connect to Redshift from different tools (e.g. Tableau, SQL workbench), those tools can identify tables and views in each of those schemas, and present them as options for the user to connect to.

 Updating the search path is straightforward.
 In the AWS Redshift console, click on the **Parameters Group** menu item on the left hand. menu, and select the button to **Create Cluster Parameter Group**: